jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 ### Step 1: Create a custom Share configuration file

-A module called "content-repo-share-jar" was added to our project when we created the content-tutorial project using the Alfresco SDK using the "all-in-one" archetype.
+A module called "content-repo-share" was added to our project when we created the content-tutorial project using the Alfresco SDK using the "all-in-one" archetype.

 Alfresco Share uses a configuration file called "share-config-custom.xml".
 The share-config-custom.xml file is a proprietary file composed of numerous “config” elements.
 Each config element has an “evaluator” and a “condition”.
 Extending the out-of-the-box Share configuration is a matter of knowing which evaluator/condition to use.